With a taste like butter, Avocado is a fruit that reigns a healthy kitchen thanks to its high nutritional value and health benefits.

-This exotic tasted fruit has a plethora of health benefits to offer, but we will talk about the ten health benefits of Avocado.
+This exotic tasted fruit has a plethora of health benefits to offer, but we will talk about the top 10 benefits of Avocado.

-Avocado is a strange fruit that makes you feel fuller after its consumption, and that happens because it contains a substantial amount of fat.
+Furthermore, it is a strange fruit that makes you feel fuller after eating as it contains a substantial amount of fat.

-National Institutes of Health, USA claims that one-half of Avocados has the following composition.
+According to the National Institutes of Health, one-half of Avocados has the following nutrient composition.

 The presence of Vitamin C, B Complex vitamins, and fiber in Avocados proves that this fruit with a buttery taste helps the stomach.

-Each nutrient in Avocado helps with digestion and a happy stomach.
+Each nutrient in Avocado helps with digestion, making a happy stomach.

-- Vitamin C: Vitamin C helps produce collagen, forming fibrils to provide tissue strength.
-Also, according to Oregon State University, it dramatically reduces the chance of gastric cancer.
+- Vitamin C: Helps produce collagen, forming fibrils to strengthen tissue.
+Also, according to Oregon State University, it dramatically lowers the chances of gastric cancer.

-- Vitamin B Complex: It helps separate your food from the nutrients and allows the cells to metabolize carbohydrates, fat, and fiber.
+- Vitamin B Complex: Separates food from the nutrients and allows the cells to metabolize carbohydrates, fat, and fiber.

-- Fiber: Fiber is a vital content in Avocado, and many people believe that fiber accelerates the digestion process and helps avoid constipation by loosening our sto0l.
+- Fiber: Accelerates digestion and helps avoid constipation by loosening our sto0l.

-According to the research done at University of Illinois, eating avocados on a daily basis can significantly enhance a person’s overall gut health.
+Research published by the University of Illinois states eating Avocados daily significantly enhances a person’s overall gut health.

 3. Improves Heart Health

 An apple a day keeps the doctor away?
-Now Avocados do the same.
+But now try something fancier like Avocado.

-“Bad” cholesterol usually refers to LDL (low-density lipoprotein).
-They are substances made up of fats and proteins that transport cholesterol through the bloodstream.
+Generally, bad cholesterol is a low-density lipoprotein (LDL) of fats and proteins that transport cholesterol through the bloodstream.

-The monounsaturated fat takes charge and keeps the LDL cholesterol at bay.
+Avocado contains healthy monounsaturated fat that takes charge and keeps the LDL cholesterol at bay.

-Along with that, Avocado contains other fibers, vitamins, minerals, and antioxidants that prove to be good for the heart.
+Besides that, Avocados’ other fibers, vitamins, minerals, and antioxidants are good for the heart.

 4. Good for Eye

-Moreover, Avocado consists of antioxidant vitamins like A and E carotenoids like lutein, beta carotene, cryptoxanthin, and zeaxanthin that boost eyesight.
+Moreover, antioxidant vitamins like A and E and carotenoids like lutein, beta carotene, cryptoxanthin, and zeaxanthin boost eyesight.

 5. Natural Detoxification

-These fruits contain glutathione (made from cysteine, glutamic acid, and glycine) which blocks 30 different cancer-causing agents and helps the liver stop cancer-causing agents.
+Avocados contain glutathione (made from cysteine, glutamic acid, and glycine), which blocks 30 cancer-causing agents and helps the liver stop cancer-causing agents.

-Saponins, which are also found in Avocado skin and seed, boost antibody production, limit tumor growth, and prevent hyperlipidemia and liver damage.
+Saponins found in Avocado skin and seed, boost antibody production, limit tumor growth and prevent hyperlipidemia and liver damage.

 Similarly, terpenoids found in Avocado flesh have been shown to inhibit various tumors.
 Avocados contain other fats and micronutrients that help in the detox process.

-In addition, Avocado’s other functions include lowering cholesterol, dilating blood vessels, and destroying artery-blocking toxicity.
+In addition, Avocado’s other functions include dilating blood vessels and destroying artery-blocking toxicity.

 6. May Prevent Cancer

-Avocado contains phytochemicals like flavonoids, phenolic, tannins, saponins, and alkaloids.
+Avocado contains phytochemicals like flavonoids, phenolics, tannins, saponins, and alkaloids.

 7. Support Fetal Health

-Avocados help the humans currently inhabiting the world and children about to be born.
+Avocados also help the humans currently inhabiting the world and children about to be born.

-Add Avocados to your diet list during pregnancy and ensure that your child gets some extra required nutrients unless the doctor suggests otherwise.
+Thus, add them to your diet list during pregnancy and ensure your child gets some extra required nutrients unless the doctor suggests otherwise.

-- The fat present in Avocado can fulfill the requirement of extra calories for the fetus.
+- The fat present in Avocados can fulfill the requirement of extra calories for the fetus.